Gov. Newsom Addresses Economic Concerns, Unveils $120 Million Jobs Plan

 “Every year’s a new budget,” Newsom said.
 “The new revenue numbers, back up, are encouraging.”

-According to analysts in the Legislative Analyst’s Office, higher revenues are due to higher capital gains taxes, bonuses, and stock compensation resulting from record-high stock market valuations.
+According to analysts in the Legislative Analyst’s Office, the higher revenues are caused by higher capital gains taxes, bonuses, and stock compensation resulting from record-high stock market valuations.

 While some high-income earners reap the rewards, some workers on the other end of the wage scale do not fare as well, according to the report.